 Modern day Saxilby is a large village with its own primary school, and a limited but useful range of shops in the High Street.
 Transport links via road, rail and bus are all good, and the village is a suitable place for commuters into Lincoln or Gainsborough.

-Billy Butlin opened his first ever holiday resort in Skegness in 1936 and it has bought visitors and holiday-makers to the town ever since.
+Billy Butlin opened his first-ever holiday resort in Skegness in 1936, and it has bought visitors and holiday-makers to the town ever since.
 Skegness lies on the North Sea coast, 43 miles (69 km) east of Lincoln, and it is famous for its sandy beaches and holiday atmosphere.
-Popular with retirees, the town has just as much to offer families and relocationers.
+Popular with retirees, the town is a great choice for families and relocationers.
 Aside from the pier and other obvious seaside attractions, Skegness has a hospital with an Accident and Emergency department, a good mix of state and independent schools, further education provision, and excellent transport links.

-Three bedroom properties may be bought from approximately £130,000 in Skegness (Jamuary 2020).
+Three-bedroom properties may be bought from approximately £180,000 in Skegness (August 2022).

-Spalding lies at the heart of the UK flower industry and each spring visitors flock to the town to share in the various flower related festivities held annually.
+Spalding lies at the heart of the U.K. flower industry, and each spring, visitors flock to the town to share in the various flower-related festivities held annually.

-Prettily situated along a stretch of the River Welland, Spalding has many historical buildings, and elegant Georgian terraces to look at and admire, A market is held twice weekly in the busy town centre, and there is a farmer's market once a month.
+Prettily situated along a stretch of the River Welland, Spalding has many historical buildings and elegant Georgian terraces to look at and admire.
+A market is held twice weekly in the busy town centre, and there is a farmer's market once a month.

 The town has excellent road and rail links, a small hospital, schools through to secondary level, and a strong community spirit, with many local clubs and societies for all sorts of activities, sporting and otherwise.

-With three bedroom homes priced from around £240,000, Woodhall Spa is definitely one of Lincolnshire's more affluent locations.
+With three-bedroom homes priced from around £240,000, Woodhall Spa is definitely one of Lincolnshire's more affluent locations.
 Established almost by accident, Woodhall Spa is a relatively new development in comparison to Lincolnshire's many historic towns.